 New Mental Issues

 Three-quarters of at-home workers experience new mental health challenges.
 Female workers have higher rates of depression.
-Parents and caregivers tend to have better mental wellbeing overall despite stresses such as struggling for work-life balance but may be at an increased risk of mental problems.
+Parents and caregivers tend to have better mental well-being overall despite stresses such as struggling with work-life balance but may be at an increased risk of mental problems.

 Overcoming the Negative Impact of Work at Home

 There are several ways that workers can mitigate these negative effects of working at home.

 A Dedicated Workspace

 Having a dedicated workspace sends the message to family members of employees that workers are busy and should not be interrupted.
 A door that closes helps to physically and mentally separate work and family life.
 Job satisfaction and productivity can be increased in environments with:

 - A wide desk that supports elbows, wrists, and arms can help to avoid carpal tunnel syndrome